 Now the attention is increasingly being turned to vegetable oils.

-This chart shows the USA right at the top with the greatest risk of death from cardiovascular disease and the highest consumption of Omega-6’s.
-Even though this study only shows a correlation, it makes perfect sense given that inflammation is a known contributor to these diseases.
+According to these studies the USA is right at the top of the list with the greatest risk of death from cardiovascular disease and the highest consumption of Omega-6’s.
+Even though these studies only shows a correlation, it makes perfect sense given that inflammation is a known contributor to heart disease.

 I’d like to point out that there are some studies showing that polyunsaturated fats reduce the risk of cardiovascular disease, but the problem is that they don’t make the distinction between Omega-3s and Omega-6s, which is absolutely crucial.

 When this distinction is taken into account, they find that Omega-6s actually increase the risk, while Omega-3s have a protective effect.
 (20)